 Anatomy of a Nestbox Design

-The Gilwood can be built as a slot box.
-Plan for the Gilwood Slot is available on the Plans Page.
+The Gilwood can also be built as a slot box.
+Plans are available on the Plans Page.

 "I'm enjoying retirement," Steve says.
 Here he's about to try his luck on Lake Sisabagamah near his home in Aitkin, MN.

 Gilwood # 1: Steve's first Gilwood.